postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

  </ol>

 * Enter the name of the documentation.
 * Add a description of the documentation.
-Note that you can uses markdown for adding headings, lists, code snippets, and so on in your description.
+You can use markdown to add headings, lists, code snippets, and so on in your description.

 [![configureTab docs](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-configureTab.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/documentation-configureTab.png)